The Tower at STAR is a one-of-a-kind space that fosters innovation by being accessible, inviting and interconnected.

 Floor Seven: Health Sciences Synergy

-As the nexus of one of the state of Delaware’s premier academic health centers, the College’s leadership and its team provide infrastructure and strategic support for faculty, affiliated organizations, community members and key stakeholders.
+As the nexus of one of the state of Delaware’s premier academic health centers, the College of Health Science's leadership and its team provide infrastructure and strategic support for faculty, affiliated organizations, community members and key stakeholders.
 The team develops partnerships and facilitates interdisciplinary collaboration across the University, state and beyond.